 A/GFTC has demonstrated a continued commitment to including public outreach and input in all MPO products.
 As the Long Range Plan sets the course for the next twenty years, public input is crucial, both in shaping the content of the document and in providing comments on the final plan.
-This planning effort builds on the framework set forth for the last LRP update, which included a public survey and a public meeting on the draft plan.
+This planning effort builds on the framework set forth for the last LRP update, which included a public survey and a public meeting on the draft plan held on August 8, 2018.